Recirculating aquaculture systems

 RAS unit 1

-6 x 5m3 tanks with direct oxygen injection, automated feeders and feed recovery for each tank.
+Six x 5m3 tanks with direct oxygen injection, automated feeders and feed recovery for each tank.
 The system is capable of being setup in a multitude of different configurations.
-Filtration components can be plugged in at any stage, making the comparison of different known technologies to be easily undertaken alongside the new innovations being developed at the NMRC.
+Filtration components can be plugged in at any stage, making the comparison of different known technologies to be easily undertaken alongside the new innovations being developed at the NAC.
 Energy inputs and waste outputs can be quantified at different locations allowing differences in efficiencies and performance to be measured in real time.
 Temperature, photoperiod, pH, O2 saturation, water flow rate, feed rates, meal times and stocking density are a few of the various parameters that can be manipulated and tested side by side.

 • 6 × 5000 Litre tanks capable of rearing a variety of finfish species, at different sizes and at high stocking densities.